• 1 February 2020

 The impact of obesity on your body is complex and involves an increase in many different hormones and biochemicals.
 One of the biggest factors linking obesity and PAD, however, is inflammation.

-Fat stores in your body, also called adipose tissue, releases substances called proinflammatory cytokines.
-As blood levels of cytokines increases, you develop body-wide inflammation.
+Fat stores in your body, also called adipose tissue, release substances called proinflammatory cytokines.
+As blood levels of cytokines increase, you develop body-wide inflammation.
 Your arteries are especially susceptible to inflammation.
 Inflammation in turn contributes to atherosclerosis.

 Losing weight can lower your risk for PAD, improve arterial function in your legs, and prevent critical limb ischemia.